george-scott-code/RayTracer/README.md

 # RayTracer
-exercises to build ray tracer in dotnet
+exercises to build a ray tracer in dotnet